 Much has been said about Bank Negara’s new guidelines regarding loan tenures.
 The banking authority released regulations limiting tenures for home loans and personal loans in a bid to reduce escalating debt rates.
 The move had its supporters and detractors but as we plan to show you, in personal loans, longer is definitely not better.

 According to the guidelines, the maximum number of years for which a personal loan can be taken is 10 years.
-The ruling will affect mostly non-commercial banks as for regular commercial banks tenures typically don’t exceed 8 years.
+It doesn't matter if you're looking for a BSN personal loan, a CIMB Bank personal loan, or even a Standard Chartered personal loan, the Bank Negara guideline applies to all banks in Malaysia.
+This ruling will affect mostly non-commercial banks as for regular commercial banks tenures typically don’t exceed 8 years.
 Nonetheless, taking out a loan for even 7 years could cause a serious dent in your wallet.

 How personal loan interest rates work

 Unlike home loans or credit card balances, personal loan interest rates are calculated every year based on the amount you borrowed and not the amount you have remaining to repay.
 This means that even when your balance hits its final monthly payment of, say, RM400, you are still paying interest on the RM10,000 you borrowed.

 How is this different from the earlier mentioned banking products?